sarfraznawaz2005/quran-cli/README.md

 # quran-cli

-Read/Recite The Holy Quran from the commandline with English translation.
+:closed_book: Read/Recite The Holy Quran from the commandline with English translation.

 # Requirements